Amid Trade War With U.S., There Are Signs Of Dissent Among China's Economists

 "This trade war is not between China and the U.S.," says economist Sheng Hong.
 "It's a war between China's most powerful political interest group on one side, while the U.S. and the people of China are on the other."

+The trade fight has escalated as President Trump has ramped up tariffs and China has met them tit-for-tat.
+Trump and Xi are scheduled to meet at the Group of 20 summit in Buenos Aires, Argentina, on Saturday, where many on both sides hope they can manage to cool off the conflict.

-"If China yields to the U.S. request for fair trade, this will be good for all Chinese," he adds.
+"If China yields to the U.S. request for fair trade, this will be good for all Chinese," says Sheng, who heads Unirule Institute of Economics, a think tank in Beijing.

-Sheng, who heads Unirule Institute of Economics, a think tank in Beijing, says China seems to have abandoned the decades-old policy of reforming its markets and opening up trade in favor of a new, so-called "China Model" of state capitalism dominated by the country's state-owned enterprises.
+Sheng says China seems to have abandoned the decades-old policy of reforming its markets and opening up trade in favor of a new "China Model" of state capitalism dominated by the country's state-owned enterprises.
 It's a model he believes is incompatible with fair trade and is damaging China's economy.

 "The so-called 'China Model' assumes economic growth is due to government control and the contribution of state-owned enterprises," says Sheng.
 "This is not in line with the facts.
 One hundred percent of Chinese companies were owned by the state in 1978, and our economy was terrible.
 As the state gave up market control to the private sector, our economy grew.
 We must keep doing that."

-That's why Sheng and other prominent intellectuals in China, such as Zhang Weiying of Peking University have sacrificed their careers to publicly criticize their government's handling of trade negotiations with President Trump.
-They argue that what Trump is asking for – further opening China's markets to the private sector and eliminating unfair competition from China's state-run companies — will not only be good for U.S. companies, but also for the Chinese people, because China's private sector employs three times more people than its state-run sector, and it accounts for the lion's share of China's economic growth.
+That's why Sheng and other prominent intellectuals in China, such as Zhang Weiying of Peking University, have sacrificed their careers to publicly criticize their government's handling of trade negotiations with President Trump.

+They argue that what Trump is asking for — further opening China's markets to the private sector and eliminating unfair competition from China's state-run companies — will not only be good for U.S. companies, but also for the Chinese people, because China's private sector employs three times more people than its state-run sector, and it accounts for the lion's share of China's economic growth.

 "Private companies have contributed to more than a 90 percent increase in China's GDP," says Sheng, "So the so-called 'China Model' doesn't exist.
 There's only one model: the market economy."